-(d) a duly executed Personal Information Form (Form 3) or a Declaration (Form 3A or Form 3B, as applicable) from each Insider of the proposed Listed Issuer;
+(d) a duly executed Personal Information Form (Form 3) or a Declaration (Form 3A or Form 3B, as applicable) from from each Insider of the proposed Listed Issuer;

-An Insider of a proposed Listed Issuer does not have to provide a Personal Information Form (Form 3) to the Exchange if the Insider has submitted a form substantially similar to a Personal Information Form in respect of an Other Listed Issuer to another Recognized Exchange within the past 36 months, but must submit a Declaration (Form 3B), and attach a copy of the personal information form submitted to that other Recognized Exchange, upon which, the Exchange will conduct its own background checks based on the information provided or such other information as requested by the Exchange.
+If an Insider of a proposed Listed Issuer does not have to provide a Personal Information Form (Form 3) to the Exchange if the Insider the issuer has submitted a form substantially similar to a Personal Information Form in respect of an Other Listed Issuer PIF to another Recognized Exchange or the OSC or other member of the CSA within the past 36 months, but must the Insider may submit a Declaration (Form 3B), and attach a copy of the personal information form submitted to that other Recognized Exchange, upon which, such PIF as an attachment to the Exchange's Form 3.
+The Exchange will conduct its own background checks based on the information provided or such other and may request additional information-as requested by the Exchange.

-The Personal Information Form requirement is not applicable for a supplemental listing of securities of a Listed Issuer.
+The Personal Information FormPIF requirement is not applicable for a supplemental listing of securities of a Listed Issuer.